Sole trader simplified expenses: when they save you money

 To calculate actual costs:

 - Identify the rooms used for business and calculate their proportion relative to the whole house.
+For example, if one room out of five is used as an office, you can allocate 20% of your household costs to business use.

 - Record your monthly utility bills and rent or mortgage interest.
+These costs form the basis of your deductions.

 - Apply the business-use percentage to each bill.
+This calculation will give you the amount you can deduct as business expenses.

 - Claim the total as your working from home deduction.
+This figure can often be larger than the flat rate, making it worthwhile for those with significant expenses.

 This method is more time-consuming but can be beneficial for those with significant home office expenses.
+The larger deduction often justifies the additional effort involved in keeping detailed records.

 Living in your business premises

 If you live above your shop or in a property that is primarily your business premises, you can claim a flat-rate deduction for private use instead of splitting all costs.
 The rates depend on how many people live there.
-This is less common for tradespeople but relevant if you run a workshop or yard with accommodation.
+This scenario is less common for tradespeople but relevant if you run a workshop or yard with accommodation.

 Understanding the rates for living in business premises